Joshua Brown, Key Witness Against Police Officer Amber Guyger In Botham Jean Murder Trial, Found Shot To Death

-Joshua Brown, the next-door neighbor of Dallas man Botham Jean who testified against police officer Amber Guyger in her murder trial, has been shot and killed in Dallas.
+Joshua Brown, the next-door neighbor of Dallas man Botham Jean — who testified against police officer Amber Guyger in her murder trial — has been shot and killed in Dallas.

 The Dallas Morning News reported that Brown was killed on Friday evening at an apartment complex.
-Details about the incident appeared to be light, but police said that the victim was found with multiple gunshot wounds.
+Details about the incident appeared to be scarce, but police said that the victim was found with multiple gunshot wounds.
 He was taken to a nearby hospital, where he died from his injuries.

 “Witnesses told police they heard several gunshots and saw a silver four-door sedan speeding out of the parking lot,” the report noted.